-New York has requested de minimis status and meets the requirements.
-The state's 2018-2020 combined average commercial landings (24,703 pounds) is less than 1% of coastwide commercial landings during the same three year period.
+New York has previously requested and met the requirements for de minimis status.
+The state's 2017-2019 combined average commercial landings (40,897 pounds) is less than 1% of coastwide commercial landings during the same three year period.

 Research and Monitoring Recommendations